10 Best Kids Pull Along Wagons

 Buying Guide

-Pull along wagons are one of the most versatile toys you can add to a young child’s routine, doubling as a ride-on, a toy hauler, and in some cases a stroller substitute.
-The challenge is that the category spans everything from a 12-inch tabletop display wagon to a full-size all-terrain stroller wagon with a canopy.
-The right pick depends on your child’s age, where you plan to use it, and how much storage space you have at home.
+Pull along wagons are one of the most flexible categories in kids’ gear, doubling as a ride-on, a toy hauler, a gardening companion, and in many cases a stroller substitute.
+The challenge is that the category stretches from a 12-inch tabletop wagon to a full-size all-terrain stroller wagon with a canopy, parent organizer, and snack tray.
+The right pick depends on your child’s age, the surfaces you walk on, and how much space you have at home.

 Sizing and Capacity